 Convergence.
 Sounds like the title of a dodgy b-movie, doesn’t it?
 And it is.
 In fact, there are several.
 But I’m not concerned with badly-scripted, straight-to-streaming films today.
-Convergence is one of the hottest subjects in tech press at the moment, particularly in the area of cloud services and productivity tools.
+Convergence is one of the hottest subjects in the tech press at the moment, particularly in the area of cloud services and productivity tools.
 For tech trends 2017: convergence is likely to remain there and here’s why.

 Some are euphemistically calling it a bundling event, which sounds like a Black Friday sale at Walmart, but it amounts to the same thing: implement or acquire exactly the same features as everyone else and force them into your core product.
-In other words, the tech equivalent of a huddle of hipsters hanging-out in the same Dalston dive and choosing to assert their individuality by growing exactly the same beard.
+In other words, the tech equivalent of a huddle of hipsters hanging out in the same Dalston dive and choosing to assert their individuality by growing exactly the same beard.

 Slack integrated voice calling into their product earlier this year, just in time for Microsoft to announce Teams, which is essentially Slack with voice and video calling (as noted by CEO Stewart Butterfield in a full-page ad in the New York Times).
 In a move that surprised nobody, Slack responded this week with the addition of video calling (sadly lacking the very useful screen-sharing facility in Teams).
 Incidentally, both of these products look a lot like Yammer, which is, of course, owned by Microsoft.

 I don’t know about you, but I’m struggling to keep up.
 You might argue that this sort of product convergence is good for competition and consumer choice; I can see that argument too.
-The problem for end-users is, when every product claims to do everything for everyone, how do we choose the right one?
+The problem for end-users is when every product claims to do everything for everyone, how do we choose the right one?

 Tech trends 2017: Convergence or integration?